Welcome to the nation’s premier Halloween event, Halloween Horror Nights 2014 at Universal Studios Florida!

 This event is not Mickey’s Not-So-Scary Halloween Party set at Universal Orlando.
 There is no trick-or-treating, and there are no characters dressed up in cutsie outfits.

 The single purpose of Halloween Horror Nights is to scare you.
 As such, Universal strongly advises that children under the age of 13 do not attend.
 I tell people that HHN is like a horror movie brought to life.
 If you like horror movies, you will love HHN.
 If you don’t like horror movies, you’ll probably hate HHN.
 It’s that simple.

 Just for clarification, the “children under the age of 13″ statement is a guideline, not a policy, so you can bring your kids to HHN and Universal will not ask for proof of age.
 However, be aware that, if anyone in your party does not like the event and needs to leave early, Universal has the right not to refund used tickets or change the valid date.
 Since at least one adult will need to leave with an unhappy child, this could prove to be an expensive gamble.
 But again, no proof of age is needed just for admission.

 Universal Orlando Halloween events for kids

 The section above usually leads parents directly to this question: So what can I do with my kids during Halloween at Universal?

-Will my kids get scared visiting Universal during the day?
+Will my kids get scared visiting Universal Studios during the day?